 Security Thread

 A thin embedded strip runs vertically through the note, visible when held to light.
 The thread shows “USA 100” repeatedly along its length.
 Under ultraviolet light, this thread glows pink.
-The thread’s position, lettering, and UV properties provide multiple authentication points.

 Microprinting

 Standard printers can’t reproduce microprinting legibly—the text blurs into lines.
-Examining suspected notes under 5-10x magnification reveals whether microprinting appears as readable text (genuine) or blurry lines (counterfeit).
+Examining under 5-10x magnification reveals whether microprinting appears as readable text (genuine) or blurry lines (counterfeit).
 This feature dates back decades but remains effective.

 Raised Printing